jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 ### Using a class name
 Kotlin has no method to create a `KClass` by name, so you have to use the `Class.forName` method from Java then convert a `Class` to a `KClass`.
-To be consistent, you have to use the `class.java.name` from Java method to get the class name instead of the `class.qualifiedName` from Kotlin method, because they return different names.
+To be consistent, you have to use the `class.java.name` method from Java to get the class name instead of the `class.qualifiedName` method from Kotlin, because they return different names.

 ```kotlin
 val expectedClass = Adt.AdtOne(1.11, "test")